-If you make these leftover turkey tacos I’d love your feedback.
+If you make these leftover turkey tacos with Brussels sprouts and cranberry salsa I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 1/2 pound tomatillos, husked & halved

 - 1 teaspoon lime juice

 - 1/4 cup diced white onion

 - 3 tablespoons chopped cilantro